Guide To The Missouri Assessment Program

 Resources

-Schools are selected to be representative of schools across the state and nation on the bases of characteristics such as location, enrollment, school achievement and income of the area.
+A sample is selected to be representative of schools across the state and nation on the basis of characteristics such as location, enrollment, school achievement and income of the area.
 Within each school, students are randomly selected to participate.

 Selected schools are notified via email in the prior academic year.